jondwillis/jondwillis/README.md

 ### 🔥 Excited About:

-- 🤖💡Creating apps and services utilizing innovative LLMs
+- 🤖💡Creating apps and services utilizing innovative LLMs and generative AI
-- Exploring NextJS, SwiftUI, TypeScript, and Rust
+- Continuing to explore NextJS, SwiftUI, TypeScript
+- Learning Rust and Python

 ### 💼 Availability: